doudi25/Triton/README.md

 The kernel is optimized with autotuning, testing various block sizes and warp configurations to maximize GPU efficiency.
 Wrapped in a simple PyTorch function, it seamlessly integrates with CUDA tensors for fast and flexible dropout operations.
 ## Day 20: Sum Kernel
 Built a Triton-based kernel to compute the sum of elements along dim=1 of a tensor.
 This operation is key for tasks like feature aggregation or dimensionality reduction in machine learning.
 Leveraging Triton's GPU optimizations, the kernel ensures efficient parallel execution and memory handling.
+## Day 21:
+I developed a highly optimized 2D convolution kernel, a key operation in image processing and computer vision for extracting spatial features from images.
+My implementation significantly outperforms PyTorch's native CUDA kernel by strategically parallelizing computations across all dimensions—batch size, number of kernels, channels, height, and width—resulting in superior performance.